Automattic/jetpack/docs/monorepo.md

 * `tools/create-release-branch.sh` will help you create the correctly named release branch, and will automatically update version numbers and versions of monorepo packages for you.
 The GitHub Action will then mirror this branch to your plugin's mirror repo.
 * `tools/deploy-to-svn.sh` will prepare a temporary directory with the content of the mirror repo branch that is ready to be pushed to WordPress.org SVN.
-* `tools/revert-release.sh` will prepare a temporary directory that updates the "Stable version" tag in `readme.txt` set to the previous version, in case an emergency rollback is required.
+* `tools/revert-release.sh` will prepare a temporary directory that updates the "Stable version" tag in `readme.txt` to the previous version, in case an emergency rollback is required.